-OM-1.1.4 Shari'a non-compliance is a unique risk for Licensees offering shari'a-compliant products and services through Islamic windows resulting from non-compliance with the rules and principles of Shari'a.
+OM-1.1.4 Shari'a non-compliance is a unique risk for Islamic banks resulting from non-compliance with the rules and principles of Shari'a.
 It is crucial to identify the Shari'a non-compliance risk inherent in different kinds of Shari'a-compliant contracts, and to outline a set of variables that help to estimate the likelihood and severity of Shari'a non-compliance risk.
 Refer to Appendix B for Shari'a requirements on financing contracts.